MichaelXanth/RPG_Game/README.md

 Created by: Michael Xanthopoulos and Eleftherios Dimitras.

 This is an RPG (Role Playing Game). \
-The project was implemeted as an assignment in the Object Oriented Programming course (2017).
+The project was implemented as an assignment in the Object Oriented Programming course (2017).

 ## How to use